 - Assignee changed from Alexander Motin to William Grzybowski

 CTL limit on maximal LUN is controlled by tunable/sysctl kern.cam.ctl.lun_map_size.
 Its default value is 1024, which allows LUNs from 0 to 1023.
 Limitation of first 256 LUNs (0-255) often happen on initiator side (VMware, Windows, etc.), as a limitation of historical "Single level LUN structure using peripheral device addressing method".

 So ideal it would be to report error if entered value is >= kern.cam.ctl.lun_map_size, and possibly warning if it is above 255.

-#14 Updated by Rishabh Chauhan about 3 years ago
+#14 Updated by Rishabh Chauhan over 3 years ago

 - File editkeepslunid.png editkeepslunid.png added

 - File lun_guide.png lun_guide.png added

 - File lunid10000.png lunid10000.png added

 - Needs QA changed from Yes to No